timliu24/youtube_downloader/README.md

 # youtube_downloader

-Python application to download youtube video.
+Python application to download youtube video and music.